radius-project/radius/docs/content/environments/azure-environments/index.md

 ## Connect to an existing environment

-If you wish to connect to an existing environment instead of deploying a new one, simply specify the name, location, subscription, and resource group of a Radius environment when using the above steps for `rad env init azure`.
+If you wish to attach to an existing environment instead of deploying a new one, simply specify the name, subscription, and resource group of an existing Radius environment when using the above steps for `rad env init azure`.
 The rad CLI will append the config for the existing environment to your local config file.

 ### Delete an environment